-The Company has made acquisitions as described in "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our consolidated financial statements and related notes thereto.
+The Company has made acquisitions in 2011 and in prior years as described in "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our consolidated financial statements and related notes thereto.

 The Company operates in three business segments: Food Service, Retail Supermarkets and Frozen Beverages.
 These segments are described below.